-Welcome to the Nasdaq Entrepreneurial Center’s #GoalSetGo2019 content — where each post this month we explore proven tactics, strategies, and tips to help you revamp and set your personal and professional goals for the new year.
+In this article we will explore proven tactics, strategies, and tips to help you revamp and set your personal and professional goals in the new year.

 With that said, the fact that it’s proven that an unfinished task can have a detrimental effect on mood, happiness, and even productivity, it might be time to rethink one’s task system.